-- a.
-Plant materials within public right-of-way and common areas shall be compliant with the current edition of the ADWR Phoenix Active Management Area Low-Water-Use/ Drought-Tolerant Plant List. - b.
+- Plant materials within public right-of-way and common areas shall be compliant with the current edition of the ADWR Phoenix Active Management Area Low-Water-Use/ Drought-Tolerant Plant List. - b.
 Trees with thorns shall be planted a minimum of six feet (6') from a pedestrian path or trail, measured from the edge of the pedestrian surface to the tree trunk. - c.
 Any other plant materials with thorns shall be planted a minimum of three feet (3') from a pedestrian walkway or path, measured from the edge of the pedestrian surface to the mature size of the plant material. - d.
 Turf plays an important role in creating inviting and usable destination points and open spaces.
-Turf shall be selectively used in ways that will promote recreation activities and social interaction, while being conscientious of water use. - e.
-No turf shall be planted within the public right-of-way.
+Turf shall be selectively used in ways that will promote recreation activities and social interaction, while being conscientious of water use.